mlan/docker-openldap/README.md

 ## Recreate the host database

-This use case relies on that config and users data are available in an preexisting OpenLDAP server.
+This is assuming you have existing running OpenLDAP server with available configuration and directory database of your users data.

 First, create backup `LDIF` files of the host OpenLDAP server databases: